ubuntu/WSL/docs/tutorials/cloud-init.md

 That’s all folks!
 In this tutorial, we’ve shown you how to use cloud-init to automatically setup Ubuntu on WSL 2 with minimal touch.

-That workflow can be used to ensure a baseline for your next project that rely on Ubuntu WSL, ready for work.
+This workflow can be used to ensure a baseline for your next project that relies on Ubuntu WSL, ready for work.

 We hope you enjoy using Ubuntu inside WSL!

 ### Further Reading

 To know more about cloud-init support for WSL checkout the [WSL data source reference in cloud-init's docs](https://cloudinit.readthedocs.io/en/latest/reference/datasources/wsl.html).
-To learn more about cloud-init in general visit [cloud-init official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).
+To learn more about cloud-init in general visit [cloud-init's official documentation](https://cloudinit.readthedocs.io/en/latest/index.html).